BOARD OF DIRECTORS

 International Advocacy Chair

 Nathan graduated summa cum laude with honors from UCLA in June, where he received a B.S in Biology and B.A in Political Science.
 He is a Junior-elect to Phi Beta Kappa and a Fulbright Scholar.
 Nathan is founder and CEO of Stuttering Scholarship Alliance, a non-profit organization that tackles a critical issue in the field of speech therapy regarding its lack of access to low income communities.
 He also serves on leadership teams for several international speech disability awareness organizations.
 Nathan has conducted both cell biology and public policy research at UCLA David Geffen School of Medicine and the Luskin School of Public Affairs, where he published his work in top journals.
 As the senior policy intern for the City of Los Angeles Department on Disability, Nathan developed transformative public policy initiatives that created jobs for the thousands of unemployed or homeless persons with disabilities in Los Angeles.
 Nathan aspires to a career as a physician-researcher-policymaker focusing on improving the quality of care and reducing the disparities for disabled persons in healthcare systems.
-He will attend medical school next year to pursue a medical degree combined with a Master's in Business Administration from Stanford's Graduate School of Business.
+He currently attends Harvard University pursuing a medical degree in addition to a Master's in Business Administration from Stanford's Graduate School of Business.

 CYNTHIA DACILLO SENAGA